elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/comparisons-operators.md

 ---

-### Is it possible that at the same time, two values are equal, if one of them is true as a Boolean and the other one is false as a Boolean?
+### Is it possible that two values are equal at the same time if one is true as a Boolean and the other one is false as a Boolean?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> When there is an explicit conversion to a Boolean on values that are both a string and a number such as number 0 and string “0”.
-The return value for the string will be true and for the number it will be false.
-When we attempt to compare the two using the equality operator the return value will be true, but with the strict equality operator they will be false.</div><br />
+  <div><strong>Interview Response:</strong> When there is an explicit conversion to a Boolean on values.
+A string and a number, such as a number 0 and string “0”.
+The return value for the string returns true, and it returns false for the number.
+When we attempt to compare the two using the equality operator, the return value returns true, but it is false with the strict equality operator.</div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />

   <div></div>